julianeon/julianeon/books.md

 I like the classics: LOTR, Dune, Neuromancer, Snow Crash, A Wrinkle in Time.

 For contemporary fiction, I endorse Smith's White Teeth.
-I also like Tai Lin's fiction.
+I also like Tai Lin's fiction and Hari Kunzru.

 On the longer side: In Search of Lost Time, War and Peace, Moby Dick, Dante's Inferno, Vol. 1 of The Arabian Nights (1 of 3).